-Our School will inspire our children to flourish, to achieve their personal best – through innovation, inquisitiveness and individuality.
+Our School will inspire our children to flourish, to achieve their personal best – through resilience, innovation, inquisitiveness and individuality.
 This is supported within a safe, family environment.
 Enabling the children to grow and be prepared for future life.

 The Children created our very own School Charter.

 OUR SCHOOL CHARTER

 - Believe in yourself– you can achieve anything by being positive.